brotherhoodMonk/gyan/js.md

 for modern browser
 Array.isArray(arrayList);
 ==

+DOM
+The W3C Document Object Model (DOM) is a platform and language-neutral interface that allows programs and scripts to dynamically access and update the content, structure, and style of a document."

+===

 Object.freeze()
 The Object.freeze() method freezes an object.
 A frozen object can no longer be changed; freezing an object prevents new properties from being added to it, existing properties from being removed, prevents changing the enumerability, configurability, or writability of existing properties, and prevents the values of existing properties from being changed.
 In addition, freezing an object also prevents its prototype from being changed. freeze() returns the same object that was passed in.